eturea/Receipts-for-YNAB-site/terms.md

 **© 2025 eTurea.
 All rights reserved.**

-This Terms of Service was last updated on October 15, 2025.
+This Terms of Service was last updated on November 25, 2025.

 ---